hazelcast/hazelcast-jet-reference-manual/src/API.md

 ### AbstractProcessor

 `AbstractProcessor` is a convenience class designed to deal with most of the boilerplate in implementing the full `Processor` API.

+The first line of convenience are the `tryProcessN()` methods which receive one item at a time, thus eliminating the need to write a suspendable loop over the input items.
+There is a separate method specialized for each edge from 0 to 4 (`tryProcess0`..`tryProcess4`) and there is a catch-all method `tryProcessAny(ordinal, item)`.
+If the processor doesn't distinguish between inbound edges, the latter method is a good match; otherwise it is simpler to implement one or more of the ordinal-specific methods.

-The main complication arises from the requirement to observe the output buffer limits during a single processing step.
+A major complication arises from the requirement to observe the outbox limits during a single processing step.
 If the processor emits many items per step, the loop doing this must support being suspended at any point and resumed later.
 This need arises in two typical cases: